I’m writing down some of the things I’ve picked up when I started to learn about Node, Express, and Mongo. Here are all the posts in the series:

 “This way assert you should” - Yoda (and Rob Conery)

 One last thing that I’ve found very useful.
-In the testing episode of the excellent TekPub series on Angular Rob Conery have a short little part on how he writes assertions (or it-functions in the case of mocha et al).
+In the testing episode of the excellent TekPub series on Angular Rob Conery has a short little part on how he writes assertions (or it-functions in the case of mocha et al).
 I have done the same journey as he and picked up, what he calls, the Yoda way.

 Up to then I used to write:

-it(“should be defined”), it(“should validate presence of email”)
+it("should validate presence of email")

 But really why put the “should” in there?
 In the immortal words of Yoda: